 Configuring Light is a joint initiative of Dr. Don Slater and Mona Sloane (LSE) as well as Dr. Joanne Entwistle (King’s College London).
 Crossing boundaries between social sciences, humanities, architecture and technology, Configuring Light aims at developing new concepts, methods and information to understand light as material culture.
 You can download the project brief here.

-Configuring Light is hosting a workshop for lighting designers, architects and planners in October 2014 - MORE INFO HERE!
+Configuring Light is hosting a social research in design workshop in October 2014 - SIGN UP for the closing Symposium!